MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/gh--go-with-exception-handled-.md

 ---
-title: gh (Go with Exception Handled)
+title: "gh (Go with Exception Handled)"
-description: The gh command marks the given thread's exception as having been handled and allows the thread to restart execution at the instruction that caused the exception.
+description: "The gh command marks the given thread's exception as having been handled and allows the thread to restart execution at the instruction that caused the exception."
 keywords: ["gh (Go with Exception Handled) Windows Debugging"] ms.date: 05/23/2017
 topic_type: